Tag Archives: Installing heated driveway

 I did it!
 I Installed a Heated Driveway.
 (Part II of “My Summer Projects“)

 This summer I committed to installing a heated driveway.
 After my wife slipped and fell last winter, I knew the jig was up.
-(Now, before you rush to any judgement, I DID shovel the driveway earlier that morning, but I guess I missed a spot.
+(Now, before you rush to judgement, I DID shovel the driveway earlier that morning, but I guess I missed a spot.
 Dang snow shovel must have had a manufacturing defect.)

 Most ladies’ shoes don’t go well with ice, and my wife’s field research emphasized this point.
 After years of close calls, she had finally had enough.
 I had to do something.
 Of course, I was also motivated by the ultimatum she gave as she writhed in pain on the cold pavement.
 It was either the driveway, or it was me.
 According to her, one of us had to go.